mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Ultimately, deciding when centralization is beneficial is a judgment call.
 Some protocols cannot function without a centralized function; others might be significantly enhanced for certain use cases if a function is centralized, or might merely be more efficient.

-## Contributors to Centralization {#kinds}
+## How Standards Relate to Centralization {#kinds}

 A function might become centralized in a variety of ways.
 The subsections below describe some contributors to and expressions of centralization in Internet functions.

 ### Proprietary Centralization {#direct}

-Creating of a protocol or application with a fixed role for a specific party is the most obvious form of centralization.
+Creating of a protocol or application with a fixed role for a specific party is the most obvious expression of centralization.
 Many messaging, videoconferencing, chat, social networking, and similar applications currently operate in this fashion.

 Because they allow control by a single entity, proprietary protocols are often considered simpler to design, more amenable to evolution, and more likely to meet user needs,{{MOXIE}} compared to decentralized alternatives.
 However, their centralization is absolute -- if the function has no alternative providers, or switching to those providers is too difficult, its users are "locked in."

-Deployed proprietary protocols and applications are not under the control of the standards process; they are best characterized as being built "on top of" the Internet.
+Completely proprietary protocols and applications have no connection to the standards process; they are best characterized as being built "on top of" the Internet.
 The Internet architecture and associated standards do not place constraints upon them beyond those imposed by the underlying protocols (e.g., TCP, IP, HTTP).

 ### Inherited Centralization {#network}